zoedanielle/zoedanielle.github.io/resume.md

 layout: resume
 ---

-<b> Use this template to share your accomplishments </b>

 ## Currently

-Zoe Stearns is a researcher with 5+ years of laboratory experience working with human subjects and perceptual/cognitive models skilled in data analysis, human psychophysical testing, collection and interpretation of eye movement data, and laboratory management.
+Zoe Stearns is currently pursuing a PhD in Brain and Cognitive Science at the University of Rochester.
+Her academic training specializes in visual perception where she investigates the role of on eye movements for perceptual and cognitive processing in humans.
+Throughout her graduate training she has gained expertise in the collection and intrepretation of eye movement data, laboratory management, human psychophysical testing, and data analysis.

 ## Education